 3. The Sectors

 AIF is expected to yield financial returns in high growth sectors such as agriculture, agro-processing, and manufacturing across targeted countries.

 It will provide capital of between USD $2-5 million to high potential mid-sized companies in target countries to transform them into local and regional market leaders.

 “This fund is coming at an opportune time when many of our businesses are seeking to grow export earnings through regional expansion and greater positioning within and beyond the African continent,” says Leteka.

 6. Collaborations and partnerships

 The fund announced a partnership with Capria, a global impact investment firm that works with local fund managers to accelerate the flow of capital in emerging markets and who will be offering funding and support.

-In an interview Chidzero said the partnership w: "Together with the African Development Bank’s (AfDB) commitment of US$12.5mn in the Alitheia Identity Fund, partnering with Capria to access their extensive network and resources will enable me and my colleagues, Polo Leteka and ‘Tokunboh Ishmael, to finance and support growth businesses, particularly those led by women and gender-diverse teams."
+In an interview Chidzero said this about the partnership: “Together with the African Development Bank’s (AfDB) commitment of US$12.5mn in the Alitheia Identity Fund, partnering with Capria to access their extensive network and resources will enable me and my colleagues, Polo Leteka and ‘Tokunboh Ishmael, to finance and support growth businesses, particularly those led by women and gender-diverse teams.”